 I’m having the same problem!
 We’re having record low temps here in Utah this season, so it’s been tough to break out of the skinny jean and a sweater rut.

 My best buy this year has been the super thick, soft sweater tights I picked up at Forever 21 for about $6.
-Combined with boots and a trench coat, they do a pretty decent job of warding off the below freezing chill!posted over 1 year ago
+Combined with boots and a trench coat, they do a pretty decent job of warding off the below freezing chill!posted almost 2 years ago

 Go with layers!
 I like wearing big sweaters, leggings, leg warmers, and knee-high boots.
 If you feel your dresses calling your name, wear a “wintry” one with leggings/skinny jeans and boots.
 Also, you could wear one of your dresses with a sweater over it.
 (This would look especially cute if the dress had a collar.)
-Have fun with it!posted over 1 year ago
+Have fun with it!posted almost 2 years ago

 Being Norwegian, I have quite a lot of experience with dressing for the cold, and my best tip is to start with thermal/wool underwear, good socks, shoes and buy a fabulous coat!
 The coat is what most people will see you in, so make sure it fits your style, is flattering and keeps you warm.
 A wooly princess coat with a fur lined hoodie, for example – or even a cape!
 Stock up on short sleeve wool tops to wear underneath everything, and wear longjohns with jeans.
 Shoes absolutely must be lined, and you should have room for a thicker sock in them as well.
 A little heel helps to keep you off the cold ground (it’s true!).

 When you have your coat in place, get some accessories to wear with it – mittens/gloves, a hat, scarf and even make sure your bag and shoes go together with the coat.
 As I said, this is how most people will see you during the winter :) Also, think about layering (cashmere cardigans are your best friend) and choosing natural, thicker fabrics.